rstacks/USCyberGamesSeasonIV-BeginnersGameRoom-writeup/ReverseEngineering/MathReversal/MathReversal.md

 We are provided with a binary.
 I uploaded it to the Decompiler Explorer at dogbolt.org.
-Here, I took note of two decompilation outputs: the one provided by BinaryNinja the one provided by Hex-Rays.
+Here, I took note of two decompilation outputs: the one provided by BinaryNinja and the one provided by Hex-Rays.
 The BinaryNinja output provided the most readable C code of all the decompilers.
 By examining the main() function, we can see that this program is using a function called checkflag() to verify a user-provided flag.
 If we can figure out how to get checkflag() to return true, then we can find